Evaluation of the ACE employment programme: helping employers to make tailored adjustments for their autistic employees

 Research output: Contribution to journal › Article › peer-review

-Design: In Study 1, 16 (20%) carers, 17 (21%) practitioners and 47 (59%) autistic adults who had been or were currently employed, answered a survey regarding barriers at work.
-In Study 2, we evaluated the efficacy of a set of Profiling Assessment tools (PA) developed to help employers make individually-tailored adjustments for their autistic employees by delivering an employment programme consisting of 15, 8-week work placements.
+Design/methodology/approach: In Study 1, 16 (20%) carers, 17 (21%) practitioners and 47 (59%) autistic adults who had been or were currently employed, answered a survey regarding barriers at work.
+Study 2 evaluates the efficacy of a set of profiling assessment tools (PA) developed to help employers make individually-tailored adjustments for their autistic employees by delivering an employment programme consisting of 15, 8-week work placements.

-Research limitations: This is an exploratory study that did not include a comparison group.
-Hence, it was not possible to evaluate the efficacy of the profiling assessment tools relative to a standard employment programme intervention, nor to assess cost reduction, which currently is only estimated from already available published data.
+Research limitations/implications: This is an exploratory study that did not include a comparison group.
+Hence, it was not possible to evaluate the efficacy of the PA tools relative to a standard employment programme intervention, nor to assess cost reduction, which currently is only estimated from already available published data.

-Originality/value: The originality of the ACE programme resides in that, unlike other programmes, it shifts the focus from helping autistic employees to helping their employers.
+Originality/value: The originality of the Autism Centre for Employment programme resides in that, unlike other programmes, it shifts the focus from helping autistic employees to helping their employers.